 Why wear a performance mouthpiece in the gym?

 The claims around these mouthpieces differ depending on who is selling the product.
-Some make vague claims about improved performance that are hard to assess.
-But others make hard to believe claims about delaying lactic acid build up and enhancing reaction time!
+Some claim to improve strength and endurance.
+And others make hard to believe claims about delaying lactic acid build up and enhancing reaction time!

 New Age Performance make impressive claims around their mouthpieces, but aren’t very specific.
 They claim to be able to improve strength and power, mobility, and fitness.
 They claim, in fact, the benefits to be “endless”.